Table of Contents

 The CDC estimates that 25.8% of the adults in the Grand Canyon State are disabled.
 In addition, approximately 12.6% of the adult population in the state has mobility disabilities, 11.2% have cognition challenges, 6.8% can’t live independently, 5.9% have suffered hearing loss, and 4.7% have vision impairment challenges.

 Members of the Arizona disability population can benefit from SSDI, Arizona’s Workers’ Compensation program, Supplemental Security Income, and Medicaid.

 Arizona’s Vocational Rehabilitation Services also help disabled residents secure employment.

 SSDI is a federal government program overseen by the SSA.
 As such, federal disability laws apply.

 In Arizona, the SSA administers the program through the state’s Department of Determination Services.
 The Arizona Department of Economic Security runs the DDS.
 Though SSDI applicants submit their disability benefit applications to Social Security, the DDS examines applicants and approves disability claims.

 Disabled veterans can also receive SSDI in Arizona, even if they already receive benefits from Veterans Affairs.
 Anyone with a developmental disability or long-term disability can apply for SSDI in Arizona.
-However, SSDI does not cover any short-term disability, which is defined as a disability or illness that is expected to last less than 12 months and is not life-threatening.
+However, SSDI does not cover any short-term disability, defined as a disability or illness that is expected to last less than 12 months and is not life-threatening.

 How To Apply for SSDI in Arizona